Dumbbell Hang Snatch

 Follow these step-by-step instructions to perform Dumbbell Hang Snatch with proper form and technique.

-Start by standing with your feet shoulder-width apart, holding a dumbbell in one hand at thigh level with your palm facing your body.
+Stand with your feet hip-width apart, holding a dumbbell in one hand between your legs.

 Secondary Muscles